kljacobs/kljacobs.github.io/_includes/writeups/researchWriteUp.md

 **Peer Reviewed Publications**

+Rosburg, A., J. Miranowski and K. Jacobs.
+"Modeling Biomass Procurement Tradeoffs within a Cellulosic Biofuel Cost Model," forthcoming in *Energy Economics*.

 Briggeman, B., K. Jacobs, P. Kenkel and G. McKee.
-"Current Trends in Cooperative Finance," forthcoming in *Agricultural Finance Review.*
+"Current Trends in Cooperative Finance," forthcoming in *Agricultural Finance Review*.

 Artz, G., K. Jacobs and C. Boessen.
-"The Whole is Greater than the Sum: An Empirical Analysis of the Effect of Team Based Learning on Student Achievement," forthcoming in *NACTA Journal.*
+"The Whole is Greater than the Sum: An Empirical Analysis of the Effect of Team Based Learning on Student Achievement," forthcoming in *NACTA Journal*.

 Li, Z., K. Jacobs and G. Artz.
 “The Cooperative Capital Constraint Revisited.” *Agricultural Finance Review*, 75(2):253-266.